 6. Denoise

-UniFab gives us the option to upscale while denoising.
+UniFab gives us the option to upscale videos while denoising.
 I initially tried the 4K upscale option here, but it just threw a failure error every time.
 Dropping down to a 2x upscale finally allowed the process to start.
 But the processing speed was unbelievably slow.
 A tiny two-second test clip showed an estimated completion time of around 20 minutes!
 And during that time, my computer became incredibly choppy - trying to do anything else simultaneously was pretty much impossible.

 My result: Putting the painful performance aside, the quality of the denoise and enhancement at 2x was genuinely good.
 It did an excellent job of cleaning up the noise in the footage.
 Sadly, the denoised footage still suffered from a lack of clarity and had a slightly blurry appearance.
 Fine details, particularly in the hat and hair, weren't rendered sharply.